 Import Activities of Niger

-Niger’s import activities are crucial, accounting for 26.58% of its GDP, indicating a significant reliance on imported goods for economic growth.
+As of recent estimates, Niger’s import activities are significant, accounting for roughly a quarter to a third of its GDP, indicating a significant reliance on imported goods for economic growth.

 Niger’s key import activities include importing weapons parts, rice, aircraft, tobacco, and iron pipes.
 Its top import partners are China (22%), France (14%), Nigeria (8%), Germany (5%), and the UAE (5%).